A New Key Establishment Protocol and its Application in Pay-TV Systems: The New Key Establishment Protocol

-The main difference with existing protocols achieving the same objectives is that the trusted third party does not manage any secret associated with $B$ (i.e.\ with a value that was used to initialize $B$) in the new protocol.
-This results in the unique property of enabling the restoration of security for future protocol executions (based on the initialization value of $B$, i.e.\ $SK_B$) even in the event that the system of the trusted third party and the systems of the senders have been compromised, in other words, if $SK_T$ and all keys of the senders' systems have been compromised.
+If an adversary compromises the system of a sender or the system of the trusted third party (i.e.\ compromising all secrets of such a system), then one or both security properties of the protocol may no longer be satisfied.
+An important aspect of the protocol when applied in a pay-TV system is whether security be restored for future protocol executions based on the same initialization values.
+The main difference with existing protocols that offer implicit key authentication and protection of the authenticity of protocol messages is that the trusted third party does not manage any secret associated with a value that was used to initialize $B$ in the new protocol.
+This results in the unique property of enabling the restoration of security for future protocol executions (based on $SK_B$) even in the event that the system of the trusted third party and the systems of the senders have been compromised, in other words, if $SK_T$ and all keys of the senders' systems have been compromised.
 To see this, observe that a compromise of $SK_T$ invalidates the certificate of $B$ (i.e.\ $S_{SK_T}(B, PK_B)$), but not the key pair $(SK_B, PK_B)$ or certificate revocation information.
 The trusted third party and the senders can first restore the security of their systems to correct the security breach.
 Next, the trusted third party can update their key pair $(SK_T, PK_T)$.
 After this, the trusted third party can securely transfer the public key of this updated key pair to the senders, and re-issue certificates using the private key of the updated pair.
-Finally, senders can set up their system as if they were new senders joining the system, using the re-issued certificates in their future protocol executions with $B$.
+Finally, senders can set up their system as if they were new senders joining the system, using the re-issued certificates and newly generated keys and shared secrets in their future protocol executions.
+From the discussions above it follows that both security properties are restored for these executions.